EuroProofNet/europroofnet.github.io/_pages/WG4/Sep22/program.md

 - 15:30 CLAS coffee break

 - 16:00 [Riccardo Brasca](https://webusers.imj-prg.fr/~riccardo.brasca/) (University of Paris Cité), Maintenance of Lean's mathlib and the Liquid tensor experiment <!--30'-60'-->

+mathlib is Lean's mathematical library, one of the largest collection of formalized mathematics, with more than 800,000 lines of codes and 130,000 theorems/definitions.
+I will explain how we maintain such a big library and how new results are added every day.
+I will also speak about the liquid tensor experiment, a very recent project where we formally verified contemporary mathematics that used mathlib in a crucial way.
+Rather than focusing on the mathematics, I will explain why a centralized library is necessary for such a project.

 - 17:00 [Talia Ringer](https://dependenttyp.es/) (University of Illinois at Urbana-Champaign) [online], Concrete Problems in Proof Automation